pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [x] API: Implement an endpoint to return list of proctors skills
 - [x] UI: Design UI to display tabs according to the procotr's skills

-- [ ] API: Implement an endpoint to search candidate for the given BAPS ID/SkillCategory/Center
+- [ ] API: Implement an endpoint to search candidate for the given BAPS ID/SkillCategory/EventId
 - [x] UI: Design UI to Search Candidate for BAPS ID and Skill Name

-- [ ] API: Implement an endpoint to return skill topics for the give skill
+- [ ] API: Implement an endpoint to return skill topics for the given skill
-- [ ] UI: Design UI to display list of topics for the givek skill
+- [ ] UI: Design UI to display list of topics for the given skill

 - [ ] DB: "Grades" table schema : MIS ID, SKILL CATEGORY ID, Grading Topic Id, Grade, ProctorId
 - [ ] API: Implement an endpoint to add/update candidate for the given Skill topics and by given proctor